 Swipe up or down to adjust the subtension of the target or the range to the target.
 Input mode is selected in the settings display.

 Trajectory info is displayed realtime.
-Double tap elevation or windage to change display units

-The available units are defined in the ballistics profile
+Double tap elevation or windage to toggle between display units.
+The available units are defined in the ballistic profile.